hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 * A Determined **Master**, which is attached to a **PostgreSQL** database.
 The Determined Master and Database run as containers, each within a Kubernetes POD, in the worker nodes of the Kubernetes cluster.

-    * The Master hosts the interfaces service endpoint that clients use to communicate with Determined through a CLI, WebUI, and APIs.
+    * The Master hosts the interface service endpoint that clients use to communicate with Determined through a CLI, WebUI, and APIs.

     * The Master schedules tasks and brings up PODs on Kubernetes worker nodes to run tasks on demand.
 For example, the model training tasks and auxiliary tasks (TensorBoard, Notebook).